 Holidays | Lagos: Vibrant, bright and cheerful, Lagos is one of the most well-liked towns in the Algarve.
 This place has something to please virtually everyone.
 Days are sunny and relaxed, nights are lively and free-spirited.
 But even with the summer crowds, Lagos has managed to maintain its unique charisma.

 Encircled by 16th-century ramparts, its maze of flower-filled plazas and cobblestone streets endows Lagos with a bohemian flavour unlike any other in the sundrenched region.
 The fishing port feeds a wide range of top-notch terraced restaurants and traditional bistros.
-Also, with its intense nightlife, it is not unexpected that those of all ages are attracted to Lagos.
+With its vibrant nightlife, it is not unexpected that those of all ages are attracted to Lagos.
 Image: J.Habladorcito

 This smooth cosmopolitan ethos is underlined by a rich historical layer.
-Its history is marked by Prince Henry the Navigator, the man who launched the European Age of Exploration and Portugal’s former maritime empire.
+Its history is marked by Prince Henry the Navigator, the man who started the European Age of Exploration and Portugal’s former maritime empire.
 Memorabilia of this glorious past is scattered throughout the town – examples are the Castelo dos Governadores, Forte Ponta da Bandeira, the Slave Market and Igreja de Santo António (see below).
 But history doesn’t cover the whole story: its colourful cliffs, impressive sea caves, rocky coves, smooth sands and stunning inlets are some of the most scenic and beautiful in Europe.
-Its quintessential Algarve.
-Come to Lagos and discover for yourself.
+Lagos is the quintessential Algarvian town.
+Come and discover for yourself.

 Holydays | Lagos and Its Beautiful Sights

 Igreja de Santo António: The lavish Church of St. Anthony is a small but quite remarkable example of Baroque architecture.
-Rebuilt just after the 1755 Great Earthquake, it is brimming with glazed tiles and sumptuous gilded woodwork.
-Here, the already über-exuberant Portuguese Baroque features reached a climax rarely seen in other Algarvian places.
+Rebuilt just after the Great Earthquake of 1755, it is brimming with glazed tiles and sumptuous gilded woodwork.
+Here, the already exuberant Portuguese Baroque features reached a climax rarely seen in other Algarvian places.
 Rather surprising is the floor tombstone of Hugh Beatty, a soldier who led the Lagos Regiment during the 18th century.
 Undoubtedly, this Irishman was held in the highest regard by townsfolk.
 Entrance is via the contiguous Museu Municipal (see below).

 Municipal Museum: This museum’s odd little collection is a strange but interesting assortment of archaeological, ethnographic, historical and burlesque items.
 There are prehistoric standing stones, exquisite Roman mosaics, bizarre animal foetuses, precious sacred art, ancient weaponry and the Town Charter, on parchment and gold leaf, dating back to 1504.
 Do not expect to be thoroughly informed about the items on display.
 Overall, this museum deserves a visit since it documents the rich historical background of the region, from the Celts and Phoenicians to the early 20th century Algarvians.
 Visitors will also see how Lagos looked like (quaint, simple and charming) before the arrival of tourism (Tuesday-Sunday 10am – 1pm, 2pm – 5.30pm).